lidiettes/react-ecommerce/README.md

 ## General analysis

- I have created an ecommerce site in which you can make purchases, save products as favourites and access through a login to purchase and consult orders.
+ -I have created an ecommerce site in which you can make purchases, save products as favourites and access through a login to purchase and consult orders.

+ -My proyect create a shop with a passionate approach to masterly design, preserving  danish icons of the past whilst creating the classics of tomorrow, bringing you a collection infused with enduring qualities that work to connect people and places.
+Always made to last.

 ### Features